SalomeVv/weather-app/README.md

 - Wikipedia excerpt if availlable
 - Menu to check 4 days forward
 - Searchbar to look a city up
-- Keeps track of and displays the 5 most searched cities
+- Keeps track of and displays the 5 most visited cities
 - 5 random suggested cities that can be randomized again